 The entire campus community will be notified when there is the potential that a very large segment of the campus or campuses will be impacted.
-Continuing assessments will be made by the Director of Security in the event different segments of the campus need to be notified.
+Continuing assessments will be made by the Director of Security in the event different segments of the campuses need to be notified.
+The Director of Security will report the results of these assessments to the VP/COO to determine whether to expand the Emergency Notification to other segments of the campuses.